ClickCease Best & Worst SF Trees to Plant Near Homes - Arborist Now

 Arborvitae

 If there’s an evergreen that’s a go-to plant for privacy, it’s arborvitae.
-The tall ones, such as “Green Giant,” make a natural fence, but arborvitae come in other forms, including pyramidal, rounded, weeping, or pendulous.
+The tall ones, such as “Green Giant,” make a natural fence, but arborvitae comes in other forms, including pyramidal, rounded, weeping, or pendulous.

 Many arborvitae varieties are fast-growing, and others, especially dwarf types, are slower.
 They may be tall, pyramidal, or rounded in shape.
 American arborvitae (T. occidentalis) is an eastern native species, and giant arborvitae (T. plicata) is also called western red cedar.
 Grow arborvitae in moist, well-drained soil in full sun.
 It is winter hardy in USDA Zones 2 through 7.